akaliutau/indexframe/README.md

 ## Why Video Evidence Matters

-A YouTube cover is a tiny billboard.
+A YouTube cover is essentially a tiny billboard.
 It has to compress the entire reason to watch into one image.

 Random image generation can look good, but it often loses the truth of the video.
 IndexFrame uses the video itself as the creative source: